microsoft/STL/README.md

 This project has adopted the [Microsoft Open Source Code of Conduct][].
 For more information see the [Code of Conduct FAQ][] or contact [opencode@microsoft.com][] with any additional questions or comments.

+# Encouraging Contributors to Code Review

+It can sometimes take time for maintainers to review a PR, and if a PR goes through several iterations of maintainer review, the lifetime of the PR is extended even further.
+If contributors are willing to review PRs, it can oftentimes accelerate the review process as it allows the PR to be in a more finished state before maintainers review, and fewer maintainer review iterations are needed.
+It has always been appreciated when contributors are willing to review each others' PRs, but this has not been explicitly said anywhere.

 # License

 Copyright (c) Microsoft Corporation.